Kvalifik/how-we-work/how-we-use-nodejs.md

 # How We Use Node.js for Backend Development
 We use Node.js for our backend services, using the NestJS framework, TypeScript, TypeORM and PostgreSQL.
 We deploy the services on Google Cloud Platform using Terraform and Github Actions.
-The services run as Docker containers (using Google Cloud Run), and we use docker compose for our local development environment.
+The services run as Docker containers (using Google Cloud Run), and we use `docker-compose` for our local development environment.

 ## NestJS
 We use NestJS for all our backend services, which also means that we adhere to the NestJS architecture (Model-View-Controller architecture with dependency injected providers).
 We adhere to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and divide our code into small, easily testable units of code.